Huang-lab/oppti/README.md

 You can evaluate the markers in terms of outlying events they exhibit across the cohort by using the `draw.sc.plots` flag.
 The outlier samples will be marked on a scatter plot of the disease (observed) vs normal (estimated) expressions.
-You can always set `panel.markers` parameter to restrict your analysis to a specific set of markers.
+Note that, you can always set `panel.markers` parameter to restrict your analysis to a specific set of markers.

 ``` r
 result = oppti(list(cohort1.proteomes,cohort2.proteomes), draw.sc.plots = TRUE,